Ledger-Software/Docs/Dev-Process.md

 ### WhiteSpace

 There should be no tab character in any of the source code.
-It should be either 2 or 4 spaces.
+It should be 4 spaces.
 ('\t' in strings is allowed)

 ### Documentation